Dynamics on Hyperspace of Pointwise Periodic Homeomorphisms: Topological entropy of

 \section{\bf Topological entropy of $2^f$}

-In this section we will prove that $h_{top}(2^f)=0$ for any pointwise uniformly recurrent homeomorphism $f:X\to X$ of a compact metric space $X$.
-To achieve this, we will first show that the stable set with respect to $2^f_{|\omega_{2^f}(A)}$ of any recurrent point $A\in 2^X$ reduces to a single point set.
+In this section we will prove that $h_{top}(2^f)=0$ for any distal homeomorphism $f:X\to X$ of a compact metric space $X$.
+To achieve this, we will first show that the stable set with respect to $2^f_{|\omega_{2^f}(A)}$ of any recurrent point $A\in 2^X$ reduces to a single point set.This was done using the product recurrence property of distal points: If $x$ is a distal point in a dynamical system $(X,T)$ then for any dynamical system $(Y, S)$ and any recurrent point $y \in Y$, the pair $(x, y)$ is a recurrent point in the product system $(X \times Y, T \times S)$ (see \cite[Theorem~9.11]{Furst}).
 Having shown this, we then invoke the variational principle together with the result of Blanchard, Host, and Ruelle (see \cite{blan}), which states that if the metric entropy relative to some ergodic probability measure $\mu$ is positive, then the set of points belonging to a proper asymptotic pair is of measure one with respect to $\mu$.